itohio/EasyRobot/pkg/core/math/primitive/fp32/GENERIC_OPS_MIGRATION_PLAN.md

 10. ⚠️ `ElemLessEqual` → `generics.ElemLessEqualStrided[float32]` → **DEPRECATE**
 11. ⚠️ `ElemGreaterEqual` → `generics.ElemGreaterEqualStrided[float32]` → **DEPRECATE**

-#### Helper-Based Functions - Migrate and Keep (Priority 2, ~17 functions):
+#### Helper-Based Functions - Migrate and Keep (Priority 2, ~20 functions):
-These have operation functions, so they are NOT thin wrappers and should be kept:
+These have operation functions or manual stride iteration similar to helpers, so they are NOT thin wrappers and should be kept:

 12. ✅ `ElemAdd` → `generics.ElemApplyBinaryStrided[float32]` → **KEEP**
 13. ✅ `ElemSub` → `generics.ElemApplyBinaryStrided[float32]` → **KEEP**